nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

     Comparison of yearly UoM chemistry building energy consumption (per unit floor area) to buildings in other sectors.
 Sources in text.
 Chemistry building total floor area estimated from Google Maps and internal information.
 </div>

-By this measure, our building is using about 40x the energy as a residential space and 3.2x a medical space.
+By this measure, our building is using about 40x the energy as a residential space and 3.2x a medical space (per unit floor area).
 This isn’t surprising, as research buildings have lots of equipment (lasers, spectrometers, liquid nitrogen tanks, air extraction/flow fans, etc) and we have hundreds of students (undergraduate and graduate) doing research or coursework experiments during the day.

 ### Identifying obvious targets for energy reduction